-REF: For more information on phantom jumps, see the "Menu Manager: Developer Tools" chapter in the Kernel 8.0 & Kernel Toolkit 7.3 Developer's Guide.
+REF: For more information on phantom jumps, see the "Menu Manager: Developer Tools" section in the Kernel 8.0 and Kernel Toolkit 7.3 Developer's Guide.

-8.7 AND A STRUCTURE AND FUNCTION
+8.7 AND A STREET AND ASSOCIATE AND STREET A

 The ^XUTL global is an account-specific global.
-It should exist in each production account on your system.
+It should exist in each Production account on your system.
 This global is created primarily from information in the OPTION file [^DIC(19)] and is therefore sometimes referred to as "the compiled menu system."